 God is still engaging women and men as individuals.
 God is using all sorts of people, the ordinary and the extraordinary, within their own variously flawed cultures to create new narratives where God can reveal his grace and mercy, and bring about his justice and deliverance.
 Part of our story can be to positively influence cultures, including our own, and demonstrate and promote the New Covenant values of equality, mercy and justice for all people regardless of race or gender.

 We may not know the names of most of the men and women who God has used throughout history, and continues to use throughout the world, but God knows their names.
 However in our culture we like to know the identity – the names and faces – of people.
-Are we actively identifying the women who God is using in vital service in our time?
-Just as we are encouraged by the faith, initiative and courage of the named and unnamed women of the Old Testament, we should be identifying women in ministry today and telling their stories.
+Are we actively identifying the women whom God is using in vital service in our time?
+Just as we are encouraged by the faith, initiative, and courage of the named and unnamed women of the Old Testament, we should be identifying women in ministry today and telling their stories.

 Beauty, Marriage, Motherhood and Ministry